jfrog/artifactory-user-plugins/cleanup/artifactCleanup/README.md

 Operation
 ---------

-The plugin have 4 control options:
+The plugin has 4 control options:

 - `stop`: When detected, the loop deleting artifacts is exited and the script ends.
 Example: